facebookresearch/perception_models/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2504.13180-brightgreen.svg?style=flat-square)](https://arxiv.org/abs/2504.13180)
 [![Model License](https://img.shields.io/badge/Model_License-FAIR_Research_License-lightgrey)](LICENSE.PLM)

 PerceptionLM (PLM) is a family of open and fully reproducible models to facilitate research in vision-language modeling (VLM).
 In conjunction with PE, it is powerful enough to compete with the latest state-of-the-art VLMs such as InternVL3 and QwenVL2.5, while using _fully open data_.
-We also release the largest spatiotemporally annotated video captioning and fine-grained human activity recognition datasets to ever exist.
+We also release the largest spatiotemporally annotated video dense captioning and fine-grained human activity recognition datasets to ever exist.

 See [`apps/plm/README.md`](apps/plm/README.md) for details and how to get started!